 Council is here to help you through this registration process and provide you with safety tips and advice.
 Check out the information below or contact Council's Planning Department for more information and assistance on 02 6861 2373.

-Further information on registering your pool can be obtained from the Office of Local Government Website.
+Further information on registering your pool can be obtained from the Service NSW website.

 For new swimming pool developments, visit the Building and Approvals section for more information about the process and approvals required.